Sustainable Finance

 Green Bonds

 Green bonds are straight corporate bonds issued to raise funds exclusively for projects that benefit the environment, such as renewable energy businesses.
 In 2018, Mitsubishi UFJ Lease & Finance became the first leasing company to issue a green bond by domestic public offering.
 In 2019, Hitachi Capital also issued a green bond.
-We have obtained opinions on these green bonds from third-party certification bodies, and these bonds satisfy Green Bond Principles of the International Capital Market Association (ICMA).
+In July 2025, the Company issued its first green bond under "Sustainable Finance Framework", with the proceeds allocated to projects including "GX Assessment Lease".

 Going forward, we will continue to implement wide-ranging activities aimed at realizing a sustainable, eco-friendly society while supporting capital investment aimed at addressing global warming and other environmental problems.